univalence/zio-notion/docs/database/update-db.md

 - Update the name of the property schema
 - Update the type of the property schema (cast the property from one type to another)

-We provide several helper function to update a patch with ease.
+We provide several helper functions to update a patch with ease.

 Here is an example: